sdenier/Articles/distributed_reactive_loop/outline.md

 - a technical story about a simple solution to the resiliency problem in distributed systems (how to recover when something bad happens - CAP theorem)
 - an educational story about strong constraints leading to simple solutions

-*Tradeoffs of CAP vary depending on system perspectives: in some place you sacrifice consistency for availability, in some other availability for consistency - but you can always have partition on the internet.*

 Context